Shishil007/Shishil007/README.md

 - 👋 Hi, I’m @Shishil007
-- 👀 I’m interested in Software Engineering Roles
+- 👀 I’m interested in Software Development and DevOps Roles
 - 🌱 I worked as a System Software Engineering Intern at NVIDIA for 6 Months
 - 💞️ I’m looking to collaborate on projects
 - 📫 Reach me on sandilyashishil@gmail.com